Trusted WordPress tutorials, when you need them most.

 Once you’ve finished, don’t forget to scroll to the bottom of the screen and click on ‘Update User’ to save your changes.

-Securely Managing User Accounts in WordPress
+How to Securely Manage User Accounts in WordPress

 By adding and removing capabilities, you can control the actions users can take on your website.
 This helps keep your site safe, but extra users are still a vulnerability that hackers can exploit.